DeepanshS/DeepanshS.github.io-src/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-I work on developing solid-state magnetic resonance methods for characterizing amorphous materials, especially $^{29}$Si NMR.
+I work on developing solid-state magnetic resonance methods for characterizing amorphous materials.
+I also develop numerical libraries in C and python for simulating magnetic resonance spectrum of amorphous and crystalline materials.
-I also develop numerical libraries in c and python for simulating magnetic resonance spectrum of amorphous and crystalline materials.
 I am also involved in developing library tools for processing and analyzing the solid-state magnetic resonance spectrum of disordered and amorphous materials using linear-inversion and machine learning approaches.